-A comprehensive survival guide to Oktoberfest 2018 in Munich.
-What to wear, when and where to go.
+A detailed survival guide to Oktoberfest, Munich.
+What to wear, dates, location, tips & tricks, and hotels.

 Before you go, make sure to read my guide on how to spend one day in Munich.
 Oktoberfest is lovely, but there is more to Munich than just beer tents and booze.
 If you plan to stay longer, then absolutely check out this list of 50 things to do in Munich.